Daethyra/Build-RAGAI/README.md

 # OpenAI Utility Toolkit (OUT)

-## Welcome to the OpenAI Utility Toolkit (OUT)

-Your one-stop destination for enhancing your interaction with OpenAI models.
-This toolkit has grown to include a multitude of utilities that offer additional functionality and ease-of-use.
+`Your short-stop for enhancing your interaction with OpenAI models.`

 ---